 Elkan became a principal at a predecessor firm to Morvillo Abramowitz in 1979.
 He was appointed Special Deputy Commissioner of the Department of Investigation for the City of New York in 1990 to investigate a stock transfer by Mayor David Dinkins to his son.
 He served as counsel to the Special Master in the garment center antitrust case in 1992.
 Elkan has also served as Assistant Deputy Mayor for the City of New York, as a Special Counsel to the Select Committee on Crime for the U.S. House of Representatives, and as the Chief of the Criminal Division in the U.S. Attorney’s Office for the Southern District of New York.

 He is a Fellow of the American College of Trial Lawyers and a former director of the New York Council of Defense Lawyers.
 He is also a member of the New York State and American Bar Associations, the New York City Bar Association (past member of the Criminal Law, Federal Courts, Ethics, and Judiciary Committees), and the Federal Bar Council.
-Elkan is a co-author of the “White Collar Crime” column in the New York Law Journal.
+Elkan is a co-author of both “Corporate Sentencing Under the Federal Guidelines,” a chapter in the treatise White Collar Crime: Business and Regulatory Offense, and the “White Collar Crime” column in the New York Law Journal.